smart-edge-open/specs/doc/applications/openness_service_mesh.md

 Status:       Active
 ```

+User may change the namespace labeled with istio label using parameter `istio_deployment_namespace`
+* in `flavors/service-mesh/all.yml` for dployment with service-mesh flavor
+* in `flavors/media-analytics/all.yml` for deployment with media-analytics flavor

+> **NOTE:** Default OpenNESS network policy applies to pods in `default` namespace and blocks all ingress traffic.
+User must remove default policy and apply custom network policy when deploying applications in the `default` namespace.
+Refer to [Kubernetes NetworkPolicies](https://github.com/otcshare/specs/blob/master/doc/applications-onboard/network-edge-applications-onboarding.md#applying-kubernetes-network-policies) for example policy allowing ingress traffic from `192.168.1.0/24` subnet on specific port.

 Kiali console is accessible from browser using `http://<CONTROLLER_IP>:30001` and credentials defined in OpenNESS Experience Kits:

 ![Kiali Dashboard Login](./service-mesh-images/kiali-login.png)

 _Figure - Kiali Dashboard Login_

 ### Enabling Service Mesh with the Media Analytics Flavor